Home Services Approach Institute About Contact Book a call

 Claude CodeAgent runtime

 The glue.
-Drafts candidate tests from specs, operates the stack above, and runs unattended work as Routines between engagements (see §2 and §3).
+Drafts candidate eval cases from production traces, operates the rest of the stack during authoring, and runs unattended work as Routines between engagements (see §2 and §3).

 How we use AI agents

-Step 2 — Claude Code drafts candidate Foundry invariants.
-We feed the model the PRD plus the relevant Solidity file and ask for a first-draft invariant test.
-We prompt explicitly for properties the model is unsure about, not just the obvious ones.
+Step 2 — Claude Code drafts candidate eval cases.
+We feed the model the spec plus the relevant traces and ask for a first-draft DeepEval suite.
+We prompt explicitly for cases the model is unsure about, not just the obvious ones — adversarial inputs, edge-case retrievals, long context.
 Output looks like this:

 Step 3 — Human review before merge.
-We read every generated test line-by-line.
-About 40% of drafts ship unchanged, 40% need edits (wrong helper, missed edge case, ambiguous invariant), 20% get rejected outright because the model misread the spec.
+We read every generated eval line-by-line.
+About 40% of drafts ship unchanged, 40% need edits (wrong threshold, missed edge case, ambiguous expected output), 20% get rejected outright because the model misread the spec.
 Rejections are fed back as counterexamples in the prompt for the next round.

 Step 4 — The suite runs in CI, every push.
-We don't ship tests that only run on a developer's laptop.
-Every Gloxx-authored suite lands in CI from day one.
+We don't ship evals that only run on a developer's laptop.
+Every Gloxx-authored suite lands in CI from day one, with a failing-eval gate on the merge queue.

 Our Claude Code operating protocol